-OSHA enforces laws on every employer to provide safe and healthy working place for employees.
+OSHA enforces laws on every employer to provide a safe and healthy working place for employees.
 Employers don’t have the right to retaliate against any employee regarding any protected activity.
-Whistleblowers have the right to make complains to OSHA or any governmental agency concerned about unsafe working conditions in any working place, they have the right to report any environmental problem.
+Whistleblowers have the right to make complaints to OSHA or any governmental agency concerned about unsafe working conditions in any working place, they have the right to report any environmental problem.

 OSHA has about 21 whistleblower laws aimed at protecting whistleblowers at any workplace, the whistleblower protection program enforce these laws to everyone that reported a violated activity in any given workspace such as airlines, motor carries, consumer product manufacturers, food safety, financial and securities, public transportation, gas and oil pipelines, maritime and railroad laws.

-The employer doesn’t have the right to take any illegal action against the employer; there shouldn’t be termination of offer, reduction of hourly rate wage, or denial of promotion.
-Any employee that faces retaliation can report to proper authorities to take care of the situation, of course the OSHA whistleblower program is included, employees that face retaliation from employees should report as soon as possible.
+The employer doesn’t have the right to take any illegal action against the employer; there shouldn’t be termination of the offer, reduction of hourly rate wage, or denial of promotion.
+Any employee that faces retaliation can report to proper authorities to take care of the situation, of course, the OSHA whistleblower program is included, employees that face retaliation from employees should report as soon as possible.

-Employers and companies are advised to take note of all the OSHA rules and regulation which main purpose is to provide protection to whistleblowers.
+Employers and companies are advised to take note of all the OSHA rules and regulation which the main purpose is to provide protection to whistleblowers.
 They must make sure that all their working practices and policies are up to date, they should ensure good management between their employees.

-There are a lot discriminations going on in various working places and most employers think there is nothing wrong with such practices because they believe they own the working place and they can do whatever they want.
+There are a lot of discriminations going on in various working places and most employers think there is nothing wrong with such practices because they believe they own the working place and they can do whatever they want.
 OSHA is getting stronger more than you can imagine and failure to abide by their rules within your working space will lead to criminal charges against your company.